-The Bluffton University sexual misconduct policy is published online on the Bluffton University website.
-It is included in the Student Handbook distributed electronically yearly to all students, and can be found in the Faculty and Employee Handbook.
-The most up to date version of the policy is available online and can be updated any time throughout the academic year.
+The Policy is published online on the Bluffton University website.
+It is included in the Student Handbook distributed electronically yearly to all students, and can be found in the Faculty and Employee Handbooks.
+The most up-to-date version of the Policy is available online and can be updated any time throughout the academic year.

 If you are in need of help, please contact the Title IX Coordinator or the Title IX Deputy